oVirt/ovirt-site/source/develop/release-management/features/virt/tpm-device.md

 TPM devices can be used only with UEFI BIOS.

 Until <https://bugzilla.redhat.com/1855367> is implemented in libvirt, VMs with TPM devices cannot have snapshots with memory.
-The problem is that we need swtpm data snapshot consistent with the VM snapshot, which is not possible to get without libvirt assistance.
+The problem is that the swtpm data snapshot must be consistent with the VM snapshot, which is not possible to get without libvirt assistance.

 Since the emulated TPM is a software rather than a hardware device, its data updates can get lost, e.g. when a host suddenly crashes.
 Engine retrieves and stores TPM data periodically but that doesn't ensure Engine has always the latest version of the data.

 There is apparently no guarantee that new swtpm versions can still read its old data.
 That should be watched in testing.

+Not all guest operating systems support virtual TPM devices.
+RHEL/CentOS 7 and newer and Windows 8.1 and newer are known to support virtual TPM.
+TPM is enabled for them and disabled for other guest operating systems.
+This can be overridden in ``osinfo-defaults.properties``.

 ## User Experience

 Ideally, a TPM device would be added to each VM automatically and would be automatically available to the guest OS.
 However, TPM support is a new feature and we cannot guarantee that everything is correctly supported in the underlying platform (for example, snapshots with memory are currently not working as expected).
-For that reason, it's better to not add TPM devices to VMs by default for now and to make a VM option to enable or disable them per VM as needed, defaulting to the VM's template setting.
+Presence of a TPM device also adds the need to transfer TPM data between Engine and Vdsm and to store them in snapshots and exported images.
+For those reasons, it's better to not add TPM devices to VMs by default for now and to make a VM option to enable or disable them per VM as needed, defaulting to the VM's template setting.

 A TPM device can be enabled or disabled in the VM edit dialog, Resource Allocation tab.
 If there is TPM data stored for the VM and the TPM device is disabled in the VM, the TPM data is irrecoverably deleted.
+A confirmation dialog is presented to the user before leaving the VM edit dialog in such a case.

 ## Testing

 There are two areas to test: TPM presence and data persistence.

-TPM devices should be present in VMs running in clusters of versions >= 4.4 (TODO: re-check the version) when the corresponding VM option is checked.
+TPM devices should be present in VMs running in clusters of versions >= 4.6 when the corresponding VM option is checked.
 A TPM device is present as ``<tpm>`` device in the domain XML and as a corresponding device in the guest OS (``/dev/tpm0`` on Linux systems).

 Newly created VMs, or VMs that didn't have a TPM device previously, get uninitialized TPM data, there is nothing to test about it.
 Once TPM data is modified by the guest OS, the modified data must be present after different operations: VM stop & start, reboot, migration, export/import, cloning, start from snapshot, etc.  TPM data updates followed by common failure scenarios (disconnected host, crashed VM, etc.) can be tested in situations where it's reasonable to assume the data updates should be available.
 The data can be checked in the guest OS (most reliably) or alternatively comparing swtpm data with expected contents.